saab-simc-admin/workflow-tools/git-hooks/README.md

 # enforce-workflow #

-A server-side pre-receive git hook for checking the GPG signature and other small workflow things of a pushed commit.
+A server-side pre-receive Git hook for checking the GPG signature and other small workflow things of a pushed commit.